Hooks

 Avg strategies

 If the attn_pattern_avg is not "none", the attention pattern is divided in blocks and the average value of each block is computed, using the method specified in attn_pattern_avg.
 The idea is to partition the attention pattern into groups of tokens, and then compute a single average value for each group.
-The pattern is divided into len(attn_pattern_row_partition) x len(token_indexes) blocks, where each block is a subset of the attention pattern.
-Each block B_ij is defined to have the indeces of the rows in attn_pattern_row_partition[i] and the columns in token_indexes[j].
+The pattern is divided into len(attn_pattern_row_partition) x len(token_indexes) blocks, where each block B_ij is defined to have the indeces of the rows in attn_pattern_row_partition[i] and the columns in token_indexes[j].
 If attn_pattern_row_partition is None, then the rows are the same as token_indexes.

 0| a_00 0 0 0 0 0 0 token_indexes = [(1,3), (4)] 1| a_10 a_11 0 0 0 0 0 attn_pattern_row_partition = [(0,1)] 2| a_20 a_21 a_22 0 0 0 0 3| a_30 a_31 a_32 a_33 0 0 0 4| a_40 a_41 a_42 a_43 a_44 0 0 5| a_50 a_51 a_52 a_53 a_54 a_55 0 6| a_60 a_61 a_62 a_63 a_64 a_65 a_66